Lexicon-Group-2/Coffee_shop/README.md

 # Store app (or whatever name you would like to have)

+This app will contain all the logic regarding:
+* product rendering,
+* shoping cart,
+* checkout page,
+* wish list.

 ### **store.html**

 - [ ] Decide what content this page should have.